Tarvirator/Automatic-PC-Shutdown-or-Sleep-upon-successful-file-download/README.md

 ## This code can easuily be run from the terminal

 * open a terminal
-* change the directory to the location of the Main.py.
+* change the directory to the location of the "main.py" file.
-* Type `python main.py`
+* Type `python main.py`and press enter
 * the default time for before pc to shutdown after download finishes is 30 sec, this can easily be edited from the code